AdobeDocs/certification.en/help/certifications/getting-started.md

 # Get started {#getting-started}

-Adobe Digital Cloud Experience offers three different levels of certification: Professional, Expert, and Master.
-These certifications are designed to validate the skills and knowledge of professionals working with Adobe's digital marketing solutions.
+Adobe's certifications are designed to validate the skills and knowledge of professionals working with our digital marketing solutions.

-The certification levels reflect a progressive level of proficiency and knowledge, with the Professional certification being the entry-level certification, Expert being the intermediate level, and Master being the highest level of certification.
+Learn how to get started on your certification journey today!

 >[!BEGINTABS]

 >[!TAB Exam Types]

+Learn the difference between the types of exams you will encounter on your certification journey.

 | Type | Description |
 | ------- | ------- |